 - Domain Name System (DNS) server.
 The DNS server can be on your network or hosted by your Internet Service Provider. - E-mail client.
-Users can use the Ipswitch IMail Web Messaging client to read and send mail via either a Web browser or proprietary e-mail client for each mail user, such as Microsoft® Outlook Express®, Microsoft® Outlook®, or Qualcomm Eudora®.
+Users can use the Ipswitch IMail Web Client to read and send mail via either a Web browser or proprietary e-mail client for each mail user, such as Microsoft® Outlook Express® or Microsoft® Outlook®.